Second Luther cabinet: Flag decree

 In early May 1926, Luther secured cabinet approval of a change in the flag law.
 Members of the Hamburg senate had pointed out to him that German minorities in many Latin American countries, for sentimental reasons, accepted only the black-white-red flag of the former German Empire as the symbol of Germany and often came into conflict with the representatives of the foreign service over the matter.
 To improve the ties between the expatriate groups and Germany, Luther had suggested in late April the introduction of the black-white-red trade flag (approved by the Weimar Constitution) as a secondary flag at German embassies in addition to the official black-red-gold flag.
 Massive protests by the parliamentary groups of the Centre Party, SPD and DDP forced him to change the decree so that it would apply only at consular institutions in European ports and in non-European locations.
 The decree was signed by Hindenburg on 5 May, resulting in the SPD announcing its intention to present a no-confidence vote in the Reichstag against the cabinet.
-The DDP also demanded that the decree be withdrawn but then seemed to settle for a formal confirmation by the President that the official colours of black-red-gold were not to be questioned.
+The DDP also demanded that the decree be withdrawn, but then seemed to settle for a formal confirmation by the President that the official colours of black-red-gold were not to be questioned.

 Hindenburg wrote a letter to Luther in which he confirmed his intention to deal with the flag issue on the basis of the constitution.
-The DDP was somewhat satisfied but expressed their continued mistrust of Luther.
-Although the cabinet and the parliamentary groups of the other parties warned against pursuing this issue too far, which could easily lead to the dissolution of the Reichstag or to a presidential crisis, the DDP demanded "personnel change" (i.e. a voluntary resignation by Luther) and a suspension of the flag decree.
+The DDP was somewhat satisfied but expressed its continued mistrust of Luther.
+Although the cabinet and the parliamentary groups of the other parties warned against pursuing this issue too far, which could easily lead to the dissolution of the Reichstag or to a presidential crisis, the DDP demanded: "personnel change" (i.e. a voluntary resignation by Luther) and a suspension of the flag decree.
 When the latter was refused by the cabinet, the DDP presented a vote of reprobation directed against the Chancellor in the Reichstag.

-Luther had announced in the Reichstag that the decree would be implemented at the latest by the end of July 1926 but that the cabinet would be ready to revoke it if the Parliament and President had found another compromise solution by then.
+Luther had announced in the Reichstag that the decree would be implemented at the latest by the end of July 1926, but that the cabinet would be ready to revoke it if the Parliament and President had found another compromise solution by then.
 On 12 May, the vote of no confidence initiated by the SPD was rejected in the Reichstag, but the DDP's reprobation vote was accepted with a large majority.
 Luther decided to resign immediately and refused pleas from the cabinet and Hindenburg to stay on as head of a caretaker government.